ECB prepared to ease if inflation low for too long: Noyer

-NEW YORK, April 14 (Reuters) - The European Central Bank stands ready to take unconventional policy steps to fend off a too-long period of low inflation, though for now it expects inflation to slowly rebound, an ECB policymaker said on Monday.
+NEW YORK (Reuters) - The European Central Bank stands ready to take unconventional policy steps to fend off a "too prolonged" period of low inflation, though for now it expects inflation to rebound slowly, an ECB policymaker said on Monday.

 "Should we note a deviation from this path, we will use every instrument within our mandate, including unconventional ones, in order to cope effectively with risks of a too prolonged period of low inflation," European Central Banker Christian Noyer told a luncheon at the New York Stock Exchange.

 His comments largely reflected the message the ECB sent earlier this month when it opened the door to turning on its money-printing presses to boost the weak euro zone economy and inflation.
 On Saturday, President Mario Draghi flatly said the central bank would ease policy more if the euro kept strengthening.

 While the ECB aims to keep euro zone inflation close to - but under - 2 percent, it has been running at just 0.5 percent.